rayglover-ibm/cpu-perf-counters.js/README.md

 npm install cpu-perf-counters
 ```

-Note this package comes prebuilt for Linux (x64).
+Note this package comes prebuilt for Linux (x64) and node v12.17 or later.

 ## Usage